bitflate/bitflate.github.io/_posts/2020-04-26-we-need-inflationary-cryptocurrency.markdown

 ### Inflationary cryptocurrency

 Bitflate is a cryptocurrency with constant inflation of 7% per year.
-Its goal is to be a Medium of Exchange.
+Its goal is to unlock the Medium of Exchange use case.
 I design a reward system to give more coins to early adopters.
 The idea is to encourage people to hold on to their coins and create some restriction of supply.
 This bootstrap mechanism creates incentives to hold Bitflate coins.
 The reward system is as follows:

 - 0: 50 (supply: ~10 million)
 - 1: 25 (supply: ~15 million)